PaulAStone/Assignments/README.md

 * **alpha_supplementary.Rmd:** Contains code that could be made available to students or included into the exercise

 ##Beta: Diversity among sites
+The fourth week focused on aspects of beta-diversity, i.e., heterogeneity or turnover in diversity across sites.
+This work focuses heavily on multivariate ordination-based approaches using pair-wise site by site similarity/dissimilarity estimates.
+Students were introduced to (packages, tools) and used data from ...

+### CONTENTS
 * **data:** folder containing files of ... data
 	* *bci.soil.txt* : Environmental data for Barro-Colorado Island (BCI), obtained from (???)